-- 8. Indicate the campus approach to faculty promotion and/or tenure: (Check all that apply.) - My campus has a contract or tenure track structure rather than a tenure and promotions structure. - My campus has a tenure and promotion structure defined at the department level. - My campus has a tenure and promotion structure defined at the school level. - My campus has a tenure and promotion structure defined at the institutional level. - Campuses differ greatly in the way faculty positions and reward systems are structured.
-Some campuses have a contract structure in which all faculty have set terms established by contract.
+- Review of self-evaluations - Review of course student learning outcomes during the curriculum process as well as during course evaluation by peers - If applicable, community engagement is a strong part of the faculty member's course during the tenure process.
+The instructor can discuss during evaluation meetings and highlight in course assignments, projects, and rubrics - Review of professional development evaluations - Review of community partner interviews/evaluations - Review of board certifications from certain programs such as nursing or paralegal programs - 8.
+Indicate the campus approach to faculty tenure and/or promotion: (Check all that apply) - My campus has a contract or tenure track structure rather than a tenure and promotions structure. - My campus has a tenure and promotion structure defined at the department level. - My campus has a tenure and promotion structure defined at the school level. - My campus has a tenure and promotion structure defined at the institutional level.

+Campuses differ greatly in the way faculty positions and reward systems are structured.
+Some campuses have a contract structure in which all faculty have set terms that are established by contract.
 Other systems have a tenure system for some faculty.
 Check "My campus has a contract or tenure track structure rather than a tenure and promotions structure" if your campus does not offer tenure to any faculty at all.
-If tenure is offered to some faculty, check each of the levels (i.e., department, school/unit, institution) at which tenure is defined and reviewed. - 9.
-Describe policies and practices that support faculty community engagement for faculty at your institution such as search and recruitment, annual review, reappointment, promotion, bonuses, and/or merit pay.
-Do NOT include promotion and/or tenure policies in this response.
-Specify if these policies are different for faculty of different employment statuses (tenured/tenure track, adjunct/clinical/full time non-tenure track, and part/full time.)
-(Maximum word count of 500 words) - Campuses are asked to provide the specific text rewarding community engagement from any level of the campus that makes it explicit whether community engagement is rewarded as a part of faculty teaching, research, creative activity, or service.
+If tenure is offered to some faculty, check each of the levels (i.e., department, school/unit, institution) at which tenure is defined and reviewed.

+9. Describe policies and practices that support faculty community engagement for faculty at your institution such as search and recruitment, annual review, reappointment, promotion, bonuses, and/or merit pay.
+Do NOTinclude promotion and/or tenure policies in this response.
+Specify if these policies are different for faculty of different employment statuses (tenured/tenure track, adjunct/clinical/full time non-tenure track, and part/full time.
+(Maximum word count of 500 words) Campuses are asked to provide the specific text rewarding community engagement from any level of the campus that makes it explicit whether community engagement is rewarded as a part of faculty teaching, research, creative activity, or service.
 Describe how widespread these policies and practices rewarding faculty for community engagement are.
 Do they apply to all faculty at the campus, to faculty in a particular school or college, to faculty in a department or set of departments, or to faculty who have different types of appointments?
-Are teaching assistants and staff in dual administration /teaching roles considered in this practice?
-How does the campus signal the importance of community engagement through its public, highly visible search and hire processes? - For institutions guided by collective bargaining agreements, review HR guidelines and collective bargaining agreements since these policies are determined by the full-time and/or adjunct union(s). - When gathering information for this question, consider the following: - Review job descriptions since different levels of community engagement may be required for certain positions, especially administrative.
+Are teaching assistants and staff in dual administration/teaching roles considered in this practice?
+How does the campus signal the importance of community engagement through its public, highly visible search and hire processes?

+For institutions guided by collective bargaining agreements, review HR guidelines and collective bargaining agreements since these policies are determined by the full-time and/or adjunct union(s).

+When gathering information for this question consider the following:

+- Review job descriptions since different levels of community engagement may be required for certain positions, especially administrative.
 All job descriptions are approved by HR, and while specific items are dependent on collective bargaining, overall, community engagement is something that could be encouraged. - Check with individual departments and see how they address the need for community engagement.
 (This also includes classified and non-teaching positions.) - Check with classified and non-teaching areas, including economic development.